KillrVideo/killrvideo.github.io/src/site/docs/guides/microservices-tier.md

 that an implementation might choose to use some other external piece of infrastructure running in a Docker container.
 Again, this is left up to the individual implementation.

-Next, let's take a look at how we're using Docker to run our infrastructure dependencies in KillrVideo.
+Next, let's take a look at how the microservices tier demonstrates various features of Apache Cassandra and DataStax Enterprise.

 [Next: Feature Matrix][next]